cherrero42/BootCamp-Cybersecurity/stockholm/README.md

 The strong key with which the files are encrypted is created with cryptography module and is at least 16 characters long and is save in the file [master.key].

-The program have this arguments:
+The program has this arguments:

     • the option "--help" or "-h" to display help.